 Currently there is no level one evidence comparing percutaneous pin fixation with traction for displaced supracondylar fractures of the distal humerus in children.
 Drawing on conclusions from the studies in this review, there is a suggestion that these two management options remain in clinical equipoise.
 Our review also highlights the lack of data from LICs on this topic, which would improve the transferability of our conclusions.

 Figure Legends:

+Figure 1: Lateral views of supracondylar fractures according to the Gartland Classification (i) Type 1 (undisplaced) (ii) Type 2 and (iii) Type 3

-Figure 1: Flow diagram outlining studies included for review
+Figure 2: Flow diagram outlining studies included for review